 The best way to understand and use grammar is through a combination of analysis and inference.
 I can demonstrate this by showing you numbers in a particular pattern.
 Consider the following puzzle:

 1 2 3 6 11 20 37 78

 There is a pattern to each consecutive number, although the pattern may not be obvious at first.

-As soon as you start looking at it, your mind is likely already running different scenarios trying to predict the next number.
-You are both analyzing it and inferring from your previous experiences with number puzzles.
+As soon as you start looking at it, your mind is likely already running different scenarios.
+You’re probably trying to predict the next number.
+You’re analyzing it based on your previous experiences with number puzzles.

 You cannot consider numbers on their own.
 You have to look at them as a whole.
 In case you have not figured it out, the numbers are totals of the previous three numbers – 1 + 2 + 3 = 6; 2 + 3 + 6 = 11, and so on.
-It goes beyond just the numbers and requires you to think about the relationship between each of the numbers posted.
+As you can see, it goes beyond the numbers.
+It requires you to think about the relationship between them.

-To learn a language, you have to hear more than just the words.
-You have to be able to interpret how they are used and how that interpretation relies a good deal on the grammar of the language.
-Reading goes a long way to helping people understand a language’s grammatical structure without forcing a lot of grammatical focus.
-Every part of what you read contains grammar, so you are getting what you need just through the activity.
+To learn a language, you have to hear more than just words.
+You need to understand how people use it, and how that relies on grammar.
+Reading is an excellent technique for understanding a language’s grammatical structure.
+Everything you read contains grammar, so you’re getting what you need just through the activity.

-Yes, there are a lot of words on the page, but by taking your time to work through them, you will learn both the words and the grammar you need.
+Yes, there may be a lot of words on the page.
+But, by taking the time to work through them, you will learn both the words and the grammar you need.

 Dreaming of learning a new language?
 With OptiLingo, you can learn 20 languages in just 20 minutes per day. www.optilingo.com – Optilingo